 Santa Monica, CA — Anyone else notice that God is trending in TV right now?
-If you like a little Irreverence with your Reverence, then dear Reader, you are in Luck as Religion, Faith, Mythology, and Historical Fiction are available for your viewing pleasure.
+If you like a little Irreverence with your Reverence, then dear Reader, you are in Luck as series dealing with Religion, Faith, Mythology, and Historical Fiction are available for your viewing pleasure.

 What’s the buzz, tell me what’s happening?